The best way to cook broccolini on the stove – enjoy a flavorful charred outside, perfect texture and vibrant green color.

 - Seasonings & water.
 Besides salt and pepper you can flavor the garlic broccolini with a sprinkling of red pepper flakes or a couple of Parmesan cheese shavings.
 You need about 1/4 cup of water to steam the broccolini, maybe an extra tablespoon, depending on how hot the skillet.

-- Deep non-stick pan or skillet.
+- Deep non-stick pan or large skillet.
 The broccolini does become smaller as it loses water content while seared, but in the beginning you need a suitably sized skillet to accomodate the bulk of the florets.

-Broccolini is a hybrid vegetable, a cross between regular broccoli and gai lan, also called Chinese broccoli.
+Broccolini is a hybrid of broccoli, a cross between regular broccoli and gai lan, also called Chinese broccoli.
 It is relatively new to the world of Brassica oleracea cultivars and was developed in Japan by the Sakata Seed Company in the late nineteen eighties.
 Since about 1996 it has been grown commercially in Mexico, known as asparation, and began to be imported into the US as broccolini in 1998.
 Other popular names around the world include brocoletti and broccolette.

 How to Cook Broccolini in a Pan

 The most popular ways to cook broccolini are traditional steaming and sauteing and while they get the job done, neither method creates flavor from the natural sugars and amino acids on the surface of the vegetable.
 And oven roasting it in a sheet pan is just a sad affair.
 Roast broccolini is dry and fibrous.

 - Sear.
-Add the olive oil, coat the pan and add the broccolini.
+Add the olive oil, coat the pan and add the prepared broccolini.
 Let sear for a couple of minutes to create a slight char.
 Stir as needed to avoid burning.